-Via your code of conduct, clearly state what the rules are regarding clocking in and out.
+Via your code of conduct for the time theft policy, clearly state what the rules are regarding clocking in and out.
 As a manager, it’s obvious to you that clocking in for a coworker is a no-no or that playing games on your personal phone while clocked in is considered time theft, however that might be obvious to everyone else.

 Employees don’t always stop and think about what the consequences are of their behavior and how it’ll damage the company’s bottom line.
 Plus, the integrity of the employee and their coworkers is seriously damaged as well.

-So, write it out in your code of conduct and employee handbook.
+So, write it out in your code of conduct and employee handbook to make it clear what the time theft policy is.
 Hand signs and posters all over the workplace.
 Include a message in the time clock app.
 Have a monthly meeting to remind everyone of the rules.

-Whatever method you use, always be proactive and ensure everyone is up to date on the rules.
+Whatever method you use, always be proactive and ensure everyone is up to date on the time theft policy.

 Follow Through on Disciplinary Actions

 There is no doubt that managers have a lot of tasks to juggle and sometimes, things fall through the cracks.
 However, if you let time theft go unchecked, you’re sending your employees the wrong message.
 Therefore, it’s vital that you follow through on your disciplinary proceedings when someone commits time theft.

 For example, if time theft is committed and caught, you may follow these guidelines to handle the matter: Verbal warning, written warning, suspension, and termination.
 Write this out in your time theft policy so that employees know what will happen and when.